PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 Commonly repeated commands should be replaced by an alias, which is a short name for the command.
 An alias can also combine multiple commands into one.
 Shell functions are like aliases but they are more flexible because they accept command-line parameters.

 This page illustrates how to use aliases and shell functions to improve productivity.
-While numerous examples are given, for greatest productivity improvements you should create new ones based on your own work.
+While numerous examples are given, for the greatest impact you should create new ones based on your own work.

 ## First Alias